humlab/deprecated-vrd/README.md

 ## What is the purpose?

-The project "European History Reloaded: Circulation and Appropriation of Digital Audiovisual Heritage" (**CADEAH**)—funded by the European Union's Horizon 2020 Research and Innovation programme --- will shed light on how online users engage with Europe's audiovisual heritage online.
+The project "European History Reloaded: Circulation and Appropriation of Digital Audiovisual Heritage" (**CADEAH**) --- funded by the European Union's Horizon 2020 Research and Innovation programme --- will shed light on how online users engage with Europe's audiovisual heritage online.

-The project is a follow up on the EUscreen projects, and particularly looks at online circulation and appropriation of audiovisual heritage via the usage of algorithmic tracking and tracing technologies.
-The project brings together scholars and developers from Utrecht University, the Institute of Contemporary History (Czech Republic) and the digital humanities hub, Humlab at Umeå University --- and also includes the Netherlands Institute for Sound and Vision as a cooperation partner.
+The project is a follow up on the EUscreen-projects, and particularly looks at online circulation and appropriation of audiovisual heritage via the usage of algorithmic tracking and tracing technologies.
+The project brings together scholars and developers from Utrecht University, the Institute of Contemporary History (Czech Republic) and the digital humanities hub, Humlab, at Umeå University --- and also includes the Netherlands Institute for Sound and Vision as a cooperation partner.

 Within the media-content industry, video fingerprints are used to track copyrighted video material.
-But whereas the industry seeks to police and control piracy, CADEAH will use similar digital methods to analyse, research and discuss the cultural dynamics around re-use and remix of audiovisual heritage and archival footage.
+But whereas the industry seeks to police and control piracy, **CADEAH** will use similar digital methods to analyse, research and discuss the cultural dynamics around re-use and remix of audiovisual heritage and archival footage.